As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Here are some wine aerators that you easily place into the bottle and then pour away (Amazon links):

-- Vintorio – This one comes with a rubber stopper that created a leak-free seal for wine bottles of different sizes.
+- Vintorio – This one comes with a rubber stopper that creates a leak-free seal for wine bottles of different sizes.
 The pour spout is ergonomically slanted to prevent dripping.

 - TenTen labs – This is a two-pack for the price of one made of sturdy plastic with a silicon cap.